BjornL1/balance-stock/README.md

 ----------------------------------------------------------------------------

 ### Future Implementations
-  - Use "bars” for the input fields that the user can move either with the mouse pointer (laptop) or fingers (phone/tablet), the calculation results would be updated continuously once the bar is dragged across the screen.
-  - Connect the page to a database to let users add either a valid currency that can be added after the amount, by using a database the currency will be updated continuously.
-Furthermore, this type of functionality could also be used to use ratios between different currencies (e.g. compare the loan in euro and dollars).
+  - In a more advanced version of this program, the focus would be to add a capability sheet or input.
+This variable could be based on the planned sales data and could evaluate the availble and needed resources to produce the requested items.
+By adding this feature the user's possibilies to plan activities would be improved, furthermore this functionality could also inlclude a value recommended given by the program for stock and critical level to the user based on exisiting statistics.

 ### Accessibility

-- I have been mindful during coding to ensure that the website is as accessible and friendly as possible.
+- I have been mindful during coding to ensure that the website is as accessible and user friendly as possible.
 I have achieved this by:
 - Coding according to PEP8 standard.
--
+- Adding useful comments for each code block.

 ## Technologies Used